BayAreaMetro/transit-passenger-surveys/SOP.md

 MTC will procure consulting resources to carry out the Survey Program, and oversee consultant performance to ensure delivery of high quality data and survey summary products.
 MTC's current contracting environment includes a "bench" of three consultants to spread the work among.
 All three were selected in a competitive recruitment and all have a lot of experience in transit passenger surveying.
 The three bench consultants from MTC's most recent procurement are Corey, Canapary, & Galanis of San Francisco, California; ETC Institute of Olathe, Kansas; and, Redhill Group of Irvine, California.

 MTC staff works closely with operator liaisons in all matters related to survey scheduling (see Survey Scheduling, below), contracting, and administration.
-Work is assigned to contractors via MTC-issued task orders, which include work scope, requested deliverables, budget, anticipated schedule, and other relevant items such as disadvantage business enterprise (DBE) subcontracting goals, etc. A recent example executed task order is available [here](https://mtcdrive.box.com/Example-Task-Order)
+Work is assigned to contractors via MTC-issued task orders, which include work scope, requested deliverables, budget, anticipated schedule, and other relevant items such as disadvantage business enterprise (DBE) subcontracting goals, etc. A recent example executed task order is available [here](https://mtcdrive.box.com/Example-Task-Order).

 ## Data Collection

 It is MTC's goal to collect data from somewhere between 5 and 7.5 percent of passenger boardings, attempting to strike a balance between survey cost and sample representativeness of transit ridership.
 Sampling plans are developed to select passengers randomly, spread over the day-long operating hours of transit routes, for both weekday and weekend ridership, as relevant.
-Survey quota goals are segmented by time-of-day periods (either MTC's time periods, the time periods used by operators, or custom time periods).
-The battery of questions asked passengers has become mostly standardized over the many sureys conducted by MTC.
-An exception to this is the approximately 3-5 custom questions that can be added by operators.
-These include customer service-type questions such as frequency of ridership and rider experience on transit vehicles.
+Survey quota goals are segmented by time-of-day periods for weekday ridership (either MTC's time periods, the time periods used by operators, or custom time periods), and by Saturday and Sunday for weekends.
+The battery of questions asked passengers has become mostly standardized over the many surveys conducted by MTC.
+An exception to this is the approximately 3-5 questions that can be added by operators to produce a more customized survey.
+Example custom questions include customer service-type questions such as frequency of ridership and rider experience on transit vehicles.
 The types of questions asked in a standard MTC survey are described below, and include:

 **1. Geocoded location data**